the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - New ancient wonders + corresponding national projects.

 - New tile improvements:
-  - Armed Mining Camp, exclusive to Aurelian Group.
+  - Armed Mining Camp, exclusive to Aurelian Group, replacing standard Mines.
   - Artificial atoll and Floating Settlement, unlocked at Ocean Remediation.
   - Caer, imported from Rekmod, exclusive to Camelot Foundation.
   - Drydock, imported from Rekmod, the Great Admiral's Great Improvement.
-  - Fortified Farm, exclusive to Enclavers.
+  - Fortified Farm, exclusive to Enclavers, replacing standard Farms.
   - Outback Station, imported from Civ 6, exclusive to Aurelian Group (for now).
   - Polder, unlocked at Engineering and can be built on Swamps, Coasts and Lakes, though the latter two require at least 3 adjacent Land tiles.
   - Powership, unlocked at Electronics.